Why Is Dirty Water Coming up From My Bathtub Drain?

 The Culprit: A Clogged Sewer Drain

 If you’re experiencing the above scenario, it is a surefire sign of a sewer drain clog.
-A sewer drain clog is a serious issue and can even be considered a plumbing emergency in certain cases.
+A sewer drain clog is a serious issue and can even be considered a plumbing emergency in certain cases and could even get you to require sewer pipe relining in extreme cases.
+Especially in such dire cases, trying to fix it yourself is hardly possible and you might need the help of a sewer drain professional.

 Signs of a Clogged Sewer Drain